-On this year's Holy Week celebration, we commemorate the passion, death and resurrection of the Christ our Lord.
-This is the time for personal reflection and devotion about the significance of Christ's suffering for the humanity that is not exclusive to a particular faith, culture and social status, but referring to Christ's love for all human beings.
+On this year's Holy Week celebration, we commemorate the passion, death, and resurrection of Christ our Lord.
+This is the time for personal reflection and devotion about the significance of Christ's suffering for humanity that is not exclusive to a particular faith, culture, and social status, but referring to Christ's love for all human beings.

-We may be suffering endlessly in our lifetime even after death, but it is through pains and sorrows that we learn to grow spiritually and become stronger follower of Jesus and servant of God.
-If we can remember the stories of several saints that we venerate, they may have been the most sinful man who lived on earth, however God transformed them to be his living disciple until their last breath.
+We may be suffering endlessly in our life even after death, but it is through pains and sorrows that we learn to grow spiritually and become stronger follower of Jesus and servants of God.
+If we can remember the stories of several saints that we venerate, they may have been the most sinful man who lived on earth, however, God transformed them to be his living disciple until their last breath.

-Just like us ordinary human being, we strive hard to become holy, but sins are inevitable on us.
-We commit sins with our thoughts, words and actions no matter how prayerful we are, yet we still follow the Christ and do not abandon our faith.
-It is the church that is our refuge in times of difficulties; we kneel to pray, we ask for forgiveness and repent for our sins even we we continue to commit sins in various degree.
+Just like us ordinary human beings, we strive hard to become holy, but sins are inevitable on us.
+We commit sins with our thoughts, words, and actions no matter how prayerful we are, yet we still follow Christ and do not abandon our faith.
+It is the church that is our refuge in times of difficulties; we kneel to pray, we ask for forgiveness, and repent for our sins even we continue to commit sins to various degree.

 We carry not just our own cross, but we have multiple crosses along the way.
-We carry the cross for our family, country and for the whole of humanity.
+We carry the cross for our family, country, and for whole of humanity.
 From our own cross, we are now connected and interrelated.
-We have sinned personally, so does our families, our country and the humanity.
+We have sinned personally, so does our families, our country, and humanity.

 In my hometown in Jamindan, a Parish was built by the people as they carry their cross.
 Our Lady of Perpetual Help Parish in Linambasan, Jamindan, Capiz is a place for people who would call for the Divine Mother to help us ease the pain and comfort us in our difficulties as we carry our cross.

 At these times, we even go beyond our personal cross as we help each other carry the cross of the community of the faithful so that we may be able to walk straight on the path and carry a lighter load we could bear.
 When we are able to bear the little discomfort as we carry our cross, we can help lighten up the heaviness on our society created by our negativity.
-We can then go beyond by our share to the country by being a responsible and a faithful citizen that our family and small community have produced.
+We can then go beyond our share of the country by being the responsible and faithful citizen that our family and small community have produced.

 © 2019 Del Cusay